isontheline/pro.webssh.net/documentation/src/docs/documentation/guides/free-ssh-client-for-iphone.md

 Yes.
 The free version of WebSSH lets you connect to any SSH server with all features enabled.
 The only limitation is that you can only save one connection at a time.
 Upgrade to Pro for unlimited saved connections.

+### Do I need to create an account to use WebSSH?

+No. WebSSH has no sign-up, no login, and no WebSSH account of any kind.
+Your connections, keys, and settings are stored on your iPhone.
+If you want them on your iPad or Mac too, you can optionally sync them through your own [iCloud](/documentation/help/iCloud/) account — nothing ever goes through a WebSSH server.

 ### Is it safe to use WebSSH on iPhone over public Wi-Fi?

 SSH itself encrypts your entire session, so using WebSSH over public Wi-Fi is as secure as any SSH connection.
 WebSSH also doesn't route your traffic through any third-party servers — the connection is directly from your iPhone to your remote host.